socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-13-JSX.md

 [VO]

-Perhaps the most import thing to remember about these functions is that, in order to be valid React components, they must return one and only one React element.
+Perhaps the most import thing to remember about these functions. which we call components, is that, in order to be valid React components, they must return one and only one React element.
 That react element can have many children, but at the top level of the return statement there needs to be just ONE element.
 So, if for instance, we want to return two divs....

 [SC]